|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 "But the available strategies you have for meeting your needs are limited by what you know and don’t know, your conditioning, your emotional make-up, the degree of support you receive, your health, your sensitivity to pain and pleasure, and so on.
 And throughout this struggle you are aware that both your intellectual and physical abilities will inevitably deteriorate and despite all your efforts you will die.
 Regardless you carry on.

 "That is the key point.
 In the face of struggle you carry on.
 That’s why you’re still here today.
 You continue to live and feel no matter what.
 If you let this awareness soak in and really feel the struggle, you may begin to get a glimmer of your real worth."

 Jacqueline slowly began to understand.
 She stated, "So the degree of success is irrelevant?
 The only thing that really counts is the effort."
 Think of your Jacqueline.
 Would it help your client to see that the source of his or her worth is in the effort he or she puts into life?

-On this track we discussed affirming self worth.
-Our case study on this track involved Jacqueline.
+In this section, we discussed affirming self worth.
+Our case study in this section involved Jacqueline.
 Over several sessions with Jacqueline, I found it productive to put self worth into different perspectives using four methods.
 These four methods for affirming self worth are eliminating the idea, unrestricting the idea, acknowledging personal worth, and the compassionate perspective.

 Others who bought this Self-Esteem Course